trappar/bitwig-api-stubs/README.md

 ### Known issues
 + I haven't yet figured out how to stub NoteInput.NoteExpression, PrimaryDevice.DeviceType, or PrimaryDevice.ChainLocation.
 If you have any ideas I'd love to hear them.
-+ Also, the API documentation doesn't list when parameters are optional as far as I can tell, so I'm going to have to fix those as I find them.
++ The API documentation doesn't list when parameters are optional as far as I can tell, so I'm going to have to fix those as I find them.